-Because it is recognised that any pupil may be challenged in her learning at some time during her school career, St Margaret’s offers additional support to help girls achieve their fullest academic potential.
+One of the primary aims of St Margaret's is to ensure that every pupil achieves that of which she is capable in both the curricular and extra-curricular life of the school.
+Additional support exists to help class teachers and pupils achieve this aim, because it is recognised that any pupil, including the most able, may benefit from support in her learning at some time during her school career.
 We are fortunate to have a range of staff qualified in inclusive practice who are dedicated to supporting our girls' learning.Their expertise provides holistic support throughout the school, identifying concerns early so that they can be dealt with quickly by the class or subject teacher.
 When learning barriers are persistent and long term, there are many ways in which Support for Learning staff can contribute to the success of each individual’s performance.
 These include:

 St Margaret’s operates an open door approach to support and maintains good links with external support agencies.
 Pupils for whom English is an additional language may also receive extra tuition.